cescoffier/introduction-to-vert.x/intro-to-vertx-post-4.md

 }
 ```

 We add the `url`, `driver_class`, `user` and `password` entries.
-Notice that if you use a different database, the configuration is likely to be different.
+Notice that if you use a different database, the configuration will likely be different.

-Now that the configuration is written, we need to create the JDBC client.
+Now that the configuration is written, we need to create an instance of JDBC client.
 In the `MyFirstVerticle` class, declare a new field `JDBCClient jdbc;`, and update the end of the `start` method to become:

 ```java
 ConfigRetriever retriever = ConfigRetriever.create(vertx);